Azure/k8s-infra/hack/generator/spec/case-study-chained-storage-versions.md

 Preview releases, by definition, include unstable changes that may differ once the feature reaches general availability.

-We don't want to make changes to our storage versions based on these speculative changes, so we handle persistence of the preview release with the existing storage version:
+We don't want to make changes to our storage versions based on these speculative changes, so we handle persistence of the preview release with the existing storage version, by way of a down-conversion to `v20130303storage`:

 ![](images/case-study-chained-storage-2014-04-04-preview.png)